-The miseries of a land Calcutta in safety. long a prey to oppression and misgovernment, had been brought to their climax by The rice crops of December, drought.
-1768, and August, 1769, were both scanty, and the absence of the heavy periodical rains, usual in October, produced an almost total failure of the harvest earnestly desired The inferior in the following December. crops of grain and pulse ordinarily reaped between February and April, were dried to powder by the intense heat, and Bengal, formerly the granary of India, became the scene of one of the most awful famines on record.
-Not merely whole families, but even the inhabitants of entire villages were swept off by this devastating scourge.\ The bark and leaves of trees were eagerly devoured by thousands of starving wretches, who therewith strove-too often in vain-to appease the gnawing pangs of hunger, happy if their sufferings did not goad them to seek relief by more unnatural and loathsome means; for the last horrors that marked the siege of the Holy City were not wanting here; the child fed on its dead parent, the mother on her offspring.
+Calcutta in safety.
+The miseries of a land long a prey to oppression and misgovernment, had been brought to their climax by The rice crops of December, drought.
+1768, and August, 1769, were both scanty, and the absence of the heavy periodical rains, usual in October, produced an almost total failure of the harvest earnestly desired in the following December.
+The inferior crops of grain and pulse ordinarily reaped between February and April, were dried to powder by the intense heat, and Bengal, formerly the granary of India, became the scene of one of the most awful famines on record.
+Not merely whole families, but even the inhabitants of entire villages were swept off by this devastating scourge.
+The bark and leaves of trees were eagerly devoured by thousands of starving wretches, who therewith strove-too often in vain-to appease the gnawing pangs of hunger, happy if their sufferings did not goad them to seek relief by more unnatural and loathsome means; for the last horrors that marked the siege of the Holy City were not want-ing here; the child fed on its dead parent, the mother on her offspring.
 The people thronged the towns in the hope of obtaining succour, the highways were strewed with the corpses of those who had perished by the way, and the streets of Moorshedabad and Calcutta were blocked up with the dying and the dead.
-Day after day the Hooghly rolled down a pestilential freight of mortality, depositing loathsome heaps near to the porticoes and gardens of the English resi-For a time a set of persons were dents. regularly employed in removing the rapidly accumulating masses from the public thoroughfares; but the melancholy office proved fatal to all employed in it: exposure to the effluvia was certain death; and during the worst period, dogs, vultures, and jackals were the only scavengers.
-The hot, unwholesome air was filled with shrieks and
+Day after day the Hooghly rolled down a pestilential freight of mortality, depositing loathsome heaps near to the porticoes and gardens of the English residents.
+For a time a set of persons were regularly employed in removing the rapidly accumulating masses from the public thoroughfares; but the melancholy office proved fatal to all employed in it: exposure to the effluvia was certain death; and during the worst period, dogs, vultures, and jackals were the only scavengers.
+The hot, unwholesome air was filled with shricks and

 • The anonymous but well-informed author of English Transactions in the East Indies, published at Cambridge in 1776, states, that the duty laid by Clive on salt was thirty-five per cent.; the previous tax, even under the monopolies established by Mohammedan nabobs, having been only two-and-a-half.
-He adds, that the five gentlemen who signed resolutions regarding trading monopolies in India, to levy taxes upon necessaries of more than one-third their value, instead of the fortieth penny with which they were before charged, were all, on their return to England, chosen as members of parliament to co-operate in arranging the national assessments.-(143.)
+He adds, that the five gentlemen who signed resolutions regarding trading monopolies in India, to levy taxes upon necessaries of more than one-third their value, instead of the fortieth penny with which they were before charged, were all, on their return to England, chosen as members of parliament to co-operate in arranging the national assessments.-(143.) † Vide Siyar ul Mutakherin, ii., 438.
+Hamilton's lamentations, amidst which arose the voices of tender and delicate women, nurtured in all the refinements of oriental seclusion, who now came forth unveiled, and on their knees besought a handful of rice for themselves and their children.+

-in arranging the national assessments.-(143.) † Vide Siyar ul Mutakherin, ii., 438.
-Hamilton's Gazetteer, i., 214.
+Gazetteer, i., 214.
 Macaulay's Clive, 83.